axju/wmc/README.rst

    :target: https://pypi.org/project/wmc/

 Create some screen recording.
 I would like to share my coding process.
 This small tool should help me.
-But you can use it for any long time recording.
+But you can use it for any recording.

 It's still under develop, but you can try it.
-See "How does it work" for more information
+See "How does it work" for more information.

 Install
 -------